jebeyer/jebeyer.github.io/research.md

 ### Mathematics

 <br/>
-I am currently a PhD student at the University of Oklahoma, working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
+I recently completed my PhD in mathematics at the University of Oklahoma, working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
 My research is focused on [cluster algebras](https://en.wikipedia.org/wiki/Cluster_algebra), a type of commutative ring with connections to many different areas of mathematics and physics.
+In my research, I often consider connections to skein algebras, knot theory, decorated Teichmüller spaces, and higher Teichmüller spaces, while using tools from commutative algebra, algebraic geometry, representation theory, and combinatorics.
 <br/>
 <br/>
 <a href="https://arxiv.org/a/beyer_j_2.html"><img src="./assets/arxiv-logo.png" alt="arXiv" width="100"/></a>